anyshake/homepage/docs/AnyShake Observer/Configuration/Services/helicorder.md

 This object manages helicorder settings for AnyShake Observer, which are optional for its core functionality.
 When enabled, AnyShake Observer will generate daily helicorder images accessible through the web interface.

+**Please note that this service will likely be CPU intensive and consume large amounts of memory, which may cause system performance issue during plotting.**

 ## Fields

 ### enable